jmath-dev/lmc-multiplication/README.md

 The domain is defined as D(f) = N², and the codomain is a natural value resulting from the multiplication of two natural numbers.

-Rule of correspondence: The function associates each pair f(x, y) with its p
+Rule of correspondence: The function associates each pair f(x, y) with its product.